tjaekel/PortentaH7_WAcouSense/README.md

 - Breakout Board: using ETH, PDM MICs, IMU and USB-A connection
 - with Breakout Board: add Adafruit PDM MIC ("Adafruit PDM MEMS") and IMU as "Adafruit LSM9DS1" (via flying wires, optional)
 - SparkFun VL53L5CX TOF sensor (connected via I2C flying wires)
+- using the User USB for PDM MIC to host nees an USB-A to USB-A cable, but only on breakout board

 ## Features of the project
 - it provides an UART shell via the USB-C connection, see "help" command there - the UART is used to control the MCU, to set